stephahn/WoodSection/README.md

 # WoodSection

-GUI tool to segment and track wood cells from a wood scan slide.
+GUI tool to segment and track wood cells from a scan slide.

 ## Usage